Travel guide to Kodaikanal – Princess of South India

 Some untimely references about the city have been found in the Tamil Literature from the Sangam period that is said to be occupied by the tribal Paliyan people.
 Talking about today’s modern Kodaikanal, it was established by the British Bureaucrats and American Christian monasteries.
 It is also said that place was mainly used as a summer retreat by the British officials and some high-class Indians.

 I know some of you might not be interested in knowing the past of a place.
-So, without talking much of your time, I’ll directly jump to my next section and we’ll see why the place is considered one of the most admired tourist places in the country.
+So, without taking much of your time, I’ll directly jump to my next section and we’ll see why the place is considered one of the most admired tourist places in the country.

 Things to do in Kodai